BradenTink/SENG-637/a4/seng637-a4-team_7.md

 | Alton Wong               |

 # Introduction
+Mutation testing is a white-box method of testing which tests both the code, as well as the unit tests (such as in assignment 3).
+Mutations (changes to the code or variables) are introduced to see how the unit tests handle this.
+The mutations can slip through the testing (Survive) or can be caught by the testing (Killed).

+GUI testing is the process of testing and interacting with the GUI portion of the code, rather than writing directly for the code base.
+For this assignment Selenium was used to test the web interface of a website.

 # Analysis of 10 Mutants of the Range class
 The following mutants were found in the Range Class: